-COLUMBUS, OH – March 28, 2018 -- The board of directors of Worthington Industries, Inc. (NYSE:WOR) has declared a quarterly dividend of $0.21 per share.
-The dividend is payable on June 29, 2018, to shareholders of record June 15, 2018.
-This marks the 202nd consecutive quarter that Worthington has paid a dividend since it became a public company in 1968.
+COLUMBUS, OH –March 20, 2019 -- The board of directors of Worthington Industries, Inc. (NYSE:WOR) has declared a quarterly dividend of $0.23 per share.
+The dividend is payable on June 28, 2019, to shareholders of record June 14, 2019.
+Worthington has paid a quarterly dividend since it became a public company in 1968.

 About Worthington Industries

 Worthington Industries is a leading global diversified metals manufacturing company with 2018 fiscal year sales of $3.6 billion.
 Headquartered in Columbus, Ohio, Worthington is North America’s premier value-added steel processor providing customers with wide ranging capabilities, products and services for a variety of markets including automotive, construction and agriculture; a global leader in manufacturing pressure cylinders for propane, refrigerant and industrial gasses and cryogenic applications, water well tanks for commercial and residential uses, CNG and LNG storage, transportation and alternative fuel tanks, oil & gas equipment, and consumer products for camping, grilling, hand torch solutions and helium balloon kits; and a manufacturer of operator cabs for heavy mobile industrial equipment; laser welded blanks for light weighting applications; automotive racking solutions; and through joint ventures, complete ceiling grid solutions; automotive tooling and stampings; and steel framing for commercial construction.
 Worthington employs approximately 12,000 people and operates 81 facilities in 11 countries.